SEIR-7-06/react-component-lifecycle-remote/readme.md

 Lifecycle methods are called at specific points in the rendering process.
 You can use these methods to perform actions based on what's happening on the DOM.

-* `componentWillUnmount` is called immediately *before* a component is removed from the DOM.
-* `componentDidMount`, for example, is called immediately *after* a component is rendered to the DOM.

 **What do you use lifecycle methods for?**

 Making asynchronous requests (ajax calls), binding event listeners to components, animating components (once they've rendered), and optimizing for performance (shouldComponentUpdate).